CAA Requirements for South African Drone Pilots

 Public liability insurance is mandatory for commercial drone operations in South Africa.
 Without it, you are personally liable for any damages or injuries caused during a flight.

 - Insurance must be valid and current for every job.
-Lofft verifies your insurance certificate on upload.
+Our team manually reviews your insurance certificate before you're verified.

 Lofft and insurance

-Even with a valid RPL and ROC, pilots must follow the operational rules set out in Part 101 on every flight.
+Even with a valid RPC and ROC, pilots must follow the operational rules set out in Part 101 on every flight.

 - Maximum altitude: 400ft (120m) AGL above the highest obstacle within a 300m radius, unless in approved airspace.